 It is so extreme I have trouble even placing it into the Archie “humor” category so many comics of the time fell into – it really is an outlier.
 I’m really not sure how the series from Fox Feature Syndicate ever made it to the newsstands, even without the Comics Code Authority.

 Junior Comics #12 above is from March 1948 with art by Al Feldstein throughout.
-Feldstein took the term “headlights” to a level not to be witnessed again until Madonna’s famous conical corset bra in 1990’s ‘Blond Ambition’tour.
-Further, the wind wisped skirt panty reveal wouldn’t again be seen until Marilyn Monroe made it famous in 1954 in the classic scene from the movie Seven Year Itch.
+Feldstein took the term “headlights” to a level not to be witnessed again until Madonna’s famous conical corset bra in 1990’s ‘Blond Ambition tour.
+Further, the wind whipped skirt panty reveal wouldn’t again be seen until Marilyn Monroe made it famous in 1954 in the classic scene from the movie Seven Year Itch.

 Feldstein’s main character Junior Hancock (yes that is his name) hangs out primarily with brunette gal pal Deena Dawson.
-Deena’s well-endowed features appear to have been inherited from her mother, as from Mrs. Dawson’s appearance one can presume she passed Mr. Dawson’s physical exam with flying colors.
+Deena’s well-endowed features appear to have been inherited from her mother.
+Gathering from Mrs. Dawson’s appearance one can presume she passed Mr. Dawson’s physical exam with flying colors.

 Other friends include redhead Gwenny Grant and blondes Bunny and Dolly.
 As Deena says, “Get the wolfish gleam out of your eyes, Junior.”